bit34/Bit34-Injector/README.md

 ### **Manually getting instances**

-Other than injections ```Injector``` has methods to access instances directly.
+Other than injections ```InjectorContext``` has methods to access instances directly.
 Those are usefully for initilization methods after bindings are completed.

 ```T GetInstance<T>()``` methods gets the instance of that ***bindind type***